Spectral insights into active matter: Exceptional Points and the Mathieu equation: Introduction

 The relevance of the Mathieu equation for active~\cite{kurzthaler2018,mayer2021,reichert2021,zhang_2022,mason2023,zhang_2024,baouche_2024} and $\mathcal{P}\mathcal{T}$-broken systems~\cite{bender2011,fernandez2014,fring_2015} has been recognized before, but to our knowledge the universal implications of the structure of these functions and their spectrum for aligning active matter have only been recognized in the numerical work by Kürsten~\cite{kuerstennumerical}.

 The goal of this paper is not to only refer to the relevant literature results from the theory of the Mathieu equation, but to make these more accessible by also considering a finite-dimensional linear algebra approach.
+We present results from this approach that are intuitively accessible alongside with the respective literature results on Mathieu functions.
 As we consider properties of the free propagator of active models, these insights are relevant to the entire class of dry active dilute active matter~\cite{chate2020} and, particularly, universal with respect to the model specific interactions.

 This paper is structured as follows.
 In the following section we will introduce a generic model of self-propelled particles in two spatial dimensions with alignment interactions and rotational noise.
 We rephrase this into a general form by rescaling.
 We will then briefly summarize the numerical findings of Kürsten~\cite{kuerstennumerical} to clearly motivate the analysis using the model specific language.
 In the next section, the spectrum of the free Fokker-Planck operator of this model is considered and the mapping to the Mathieu equation is introduced.
 We will derive the relevant results by means of simple, accessible methods but also back this up by exact result from the theory of Mathieu functions.
 We close with a discussion of the implications of this work.